voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 By adopting liquid democracy, we can empower our most trustworthy leaders, give ourselves true choice and accountability, and transform our politics and society.

 We're creating technology to allow liquid democracy at the local, state, and national level.
-And we can do it without any legal changes like constitutional amendments.
+And [we can do it without legal changes](/2017/07/04/running-liquid-democracy-candidates/) like constitutional amendments.

 But we need you. ***Join us.*** Sign up to show your support and find out more: [https://liquid.vote](https://liquid.vote).